cuboulder-MSD/digColl_walterOrrRoberts/README.md

 ### Name
 Person who created the document.
 This can include individuals or corporate entities.
 Common creators include: Roberts, Walter Orr; Carlson, Robert F.; Shapley, Alan Harlow
 ### Type of Resource
-still image, text, and mixed material
+still image; text; and mixed material
 ### Place Term
 Location of where the item was created or came from.
 ### Publisher